Unilateral regulation breaks regularity of Turing patterns

 Similarity of these patterns is not surprising, because the differences among all choices of $\hat g(v)$ in cases (a)--(f) are insignificant on scales considerably larger than $\varepsilon$.
 Since the magnitude of the final pattern (i.e. the stationary solution to \ttg{eq:Maini+g}) is of order one and the size of $\varepsilon$ is of order one thousands, we can expect similar patterns in all these cases.

-As we have mentioned, arbitrarily small perturbations of the ground state do not evolve to any patterns in cases (b)--(f) for the chosen values $D=0.65$ and $\varepsilon = 0.005$.
+As we have mentioned, small perturbations of the ground state do not evolve to any patterns in cases (b)--(f) for the chosen values $D=0.65$ and $\varepsilon = 0.005$.
 This fact follows from the linear analysis and we observe it numerically as well.
 However, Figure~\ref{fi:patternsdef} shows that perturbations that are larger than a certain minimal size, do evolve to patterns in all these cases.
 Moreover, we observe identical patterns for choices (a)--(c) and a very similar pattern for the choice (d).
 Choices (e) and (f) yield slightly more distinct patterns, but they share the same qualitative features as the other cases.